Training outside of the classroom

 Participate in activities that have you interacting with your classmates outside of the classroom and in the community that include offering support at health fairs, wellness events and adopting organization.
 Involvement in student organizations can increase the number of professional relationships you make in the program.

-Each year the nursing department takes a study away trip to Ecuador.
+Each year the nursing school takes a study away trip to Ecuador.
 Students provide medical services to individuals who are in need while experience life and health care in another country.
 You will receive course credit for this trip by enrolling in NUR 503 transcultural health care.